-An exogenous order imbalance is the starting point for most models of market liquidity such as those in market microstructure analysis (e.g., Ho and Stoll (1980) and Glosten and Milgrom (1985)).
+An exogenous order imbalance is the starting point for most models of market liquidity such as those in market microstructure analysis (e.g., Ho and Stoll, 1980; Glosten and Milgrom, 1985).
 By studying the need and the supply of liquidity in a unified framework, we show that the endogenous need for liquidity exhibits distinctive properties, including its highly nonlinear dependence on idiosyncratic shocks and its correlation with the aggregate risk.
-These properties lead to interesting implications on equilibrium prices and volume, which we examine in more detail in the next section.
+These properties lead to interesting implications on equilibrium prices and volume.

-5 Equilibrium Liquidity
+5. Equilibrium liquidity

 The impact of liquidity needs on asset prices clearly depends on the amount of liquidity available in the market, which is supplied by market makers.
-Thus, the population of market makers measures the ex ante supply of liquidity.14 In our setting, this is determined endogenously.
+Thus, the population of market makers measures the ex ante supply of liquidity.
+If nour setting, this is determined endogenously.
 Two factors are important in determining the equilibrium level of liquidity, the ex ante cost to be a market maker c_m and the spot cost c to jump in the market when needed.
 The cost c affects the potential need for liquidity and thus the benefit to supply liquidity as a market maker.
 We now consider how these two factors influence the equilibrium level of liquidity.

-5.1 Supply of Liquidity
+5.1.
+Supply of liquidity

-Figure 5 reports the equilibrium population of market makers μ as a function of their cost c_m , given traders' participation cost c.
-Consistent with Proposition 4, when c_m is small, i.e., less than $\underline{c}m = 0.179$, all agents choose to become market makers and $\mu = 1$.
-When c_m is large, i.e., more than $\overline{c}m = 0.247$, no agent chooses to become a market maker and $\mu = 0$.
+Fig. 5 reports the equilibrium population of market makers μ as a function of their cost c_m , given traders' participation cost c.
+Consistent with Proposition 4, when c_m is small, i.e., less than $c_m=0.179$, all agents choose to become market makers and $\mu=1$.
+When c_m is large, i.e., more than $\overline{c}m=0.247$, no agent chooses to become a market maker and $\mu=0$.
 For in-between values of c_m , the fraction of market makers μ decreases as c_m increases.
-For the set of parameter values in the figure, $\underline{\mu}$ in (20) is zero.
-By Proposition 4, there is no discrete change in μ as c_m approaches \overline{c}m .
-However, in the figure, it appears that the value of μ drops from about 0.09 to 0 at $c_m = 0.247$.
-This is consistent with the extreme sensitivity of μ to c_m at small μ (of order $-O(e^{1/\mu^2})$) described in the proposition.
+For the set of parameter values in the figure, μ in Eq.
+(21) is zero.
+By Proposition 4, no discrete change occurs in μ as c_m approaches \overline{c}m .
+However, in the figure, it appears that the value of μ drops from about 0.09 to 0 at $c_m=0.247$.
+This drastic change in μ is consistent with the extreme sensitivity of μ to c_m at small μ (of order $O(e^{1/\mu^2})$) described in the proposition.